Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Serperior.md

 ---
 Ability1: Overgrow
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME497.png
+BookShinyImageName: HOME497_s.png
 BoxSprite: SRD-BoxSprite-serperior.png
+DexCategory: Regal Pokemon
+DexDescription: It stops enemies dead in their tracks with just one intense glare.
+  It is a noble and proud Pokemon.
+It is not aggressive but it can be very stubborn.
+  It takes a really strong foe for it to take the fight seriously.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 33
+  Feet: 10.8
+  Meters: 3.3
 HiddenAbility: Contrary
 HomeSprite: SRD-HomeSprite-serperior.png
 Learnset: '[[SRD-Serperior-Learnset]]'
 Legendary: 'No'
 Name: Serperior
 Number: 497
+PrimaryEggGroup: Field
+SecondaryEggGroup: Grass
 Sprite: serperior.png
 Type1: Grass
 Type2: ''
+Weight:
+  Hectograms: 630
+  Kilograms: 63.0
+  Pounds: 138.9
 ---

 #PokeroleSRD/Pokedex